jonstephens85/gaussian-splatting-Windows/README.md

 - A network viewer that allows to connect to and visualize the optimization process **(ommitted from this fork for simplicity, please see original repo)**
 - An OpenGL-based real-time viewer to render trained models in real-time.

 Here is what the workflow looks like: <br>
 ![Workflow](assets/Workflow.png)

 ## Requirements
 This is the hardware and software required to run 3D Gaussian Splatting for Real-Time Radiance Fields.
-Technically, the viewer has much smaller requirements compared to the the optimizer.
-I decided to list the
+Technically, the viewer has much smaller requirements compared to the optimizer.

 ### Hardware
 - An NVIDIA GPU with 24GB VRAM* or more.
 Preferably an RTX 3090 or better. _*Future updates to these instructions will have options to modify training for GPUs with less VRAM such as a 3080._

 ### Software
-This is the sofware dependencies you will need installed prior to installing the project.
+This is the software dependencies you will need installed prior to installing the project.
 Many of these dependencies are shared with other NeRF projects.
 - __Git__ - You will need this to pull the code from GitHub.
 You can download it [here ](https://git-scm.com/downloads).
 Follow default installation instructions.
 You can test to see if you have it already installed by typing ```git --version``` into command prompt
 - __Conda__ - I recommend using [Anaconda](https://www.anaconda.com/download) because it's easy to install and manage environments in the future.
 [MiniConda](https://docs.conda.io/en/latest/miniconda.html) is a great lightweight alternative.
 - __CUDA Toolkit__ - this was tested with 11.8.
 Ensure you are not running 11.6 or 12+.
 You can download CUDA Toolkit [here](https://developer.nvidia.com/cuda-toolkit-archive) You can check which version of CUDA Toolkit you have installed by typing ```nvcc --version``` into command prompt.
 - __Visual Studio 2019 or newer__ - You can download and install it [here](https://visualstudio.microsoft.com/vs/older-downloads/).
 Make sure you add __Desktop Development with C++__ when installing <br>
 ![VS_Option](assets/VS_Option.png)
 - __COLMAP__ - Use the Windows binary, it's easy!
 You can download it [here](https://github.com/colmap/colmap/releases)
-- __ImageMagik__ - This is for preparing your images.
+- __ImageMagick__ - This is for preparing your images.
 Download it [here](https://imagemagick.org/script/download.php)
 - __FFMPEG__ - Use this to extract images from video.
 Download it [here](https://ffmpeg.org/download.html)

 ## Cloning the Repository
 You will need to pull a copy of the code from GitHub.
 You will do this by using Git which was pre-installed during the dependencies section of this tutorial.
 You can also use GitHub desktop to clone the repository.
 Follow these steps to clone the repository: <br>